rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

   }
 }
 ```
-This says that we are creating a DocumentList, and that the UI should show that there is a Task name, a date, a prioriity field, and a not field.
-Keep your eye on "date" and "pri count" because you will see how naming the fields in that way is particularly useful.
+This says that we are creating a DocumentList, and that the UI should show that there is a Task name, a date, a priority field, and a note field.
+The field names are each intentionally chosen  because many field names have semantic meaning to Rapido, and Rapido uses those meanings to do a lot of work for you.
+You

 At this point, if you run that application, there is no change, because we have not created a UI.